Some posts contain affiliate links. This means I may earn a small commission if you click through and make a purchase, at no extra cost to yourself.

 Here are some examples of the difference in prices of branded vs non branded items at one supermarket:

 This is just a quick example of 5 branded products, the more brands you switch out, the more significant your overall saving will be.
 Start off by just switching one brand/price down – if it works out, you can always then repeat the process switching down again to the Smartprice/Everyday value etc ranges.

-I’m pretty convinced that if you properly give this a go for all the branded products you buy, there’ll probably be at least a few things you’ll be happy with the downgrade on, and this could make a good saving on your grocery shopping month by month.
+If you properly give this a go for all the branded products you buy, there’ll probably be at least a few things you’ll be happy with the downgrade on, and this could make a great saving on your grocery shopping month by month.
 Even basic foods like pasta come in a variety of brands and pricing.
 Give it a try and see what savings you can make – I’d love to hear how you get on.